punxaphil/maxi-media-player/README.md

   - grouping
   - media browser
   - player
 widthPercentage: 75 # default is 100.
-Use this to reduce the width of the card.
+Use this to change the width of the card.
 heightPercentage: 75 # default is 100.
-Use this to reduce the height of the card.
+Use this to change the height of the card.
 entityId: media_player.sonos_bedroom # Forces this player to be the selected one on loading the card (overrides url param etc)
 entityNameRegexToReplace: 'SONOS ' # Regex pattern to replace parts of the entity names
 entityNameReplacement: ''